yuaom/DSEDodge-Signed-Kernel-Driver/README.md

 ![](https://i.imgur.com/grcmM4p.png)

-_Note: You can delete this certificate from the local store now if you are loading the driver before the OS_

 ### 3. USB Drive

 Put the Certificate onto a USB stick, we are going to import the Certificate into the `BIOS` so the Kernel will trust our `Signature` and run our driver as if Microsoft had signed it themselves.